GermanHeim/advice-generator-svelte-frontend-mentor/README.md

 - [Terminal spinner by Zeno Rocha](https://codepen.io/zenorocha/pen/LLBVmo) - Spinner animation for loading state.
 - [Advice Slip API](https://api.adviceslip.com/) - API used to get the advices.

-### Future ideas

-Add animation when the advice is changed.

 ## Author